z25/BgeHttpServer/README.md

 ### 3.1 Starting the server ###

-An example can be started with:
+An example can be started by loading the example.blend file in Blender:

     blender example-sphere-with-debug-mode.blend

-on the command line.
-This will report the following lines:

-    connect failed: No such file or directory found bundled python: /opt/blender/.../python
-    read blend: /.../example-sphere-with-debug-mode.blend

-and the Blender GUI will appear.
 Choose **Start Game Engine** from the **Game** menu.
 The following will appear on the command line:

-    Detected GL_ARB_texture_env_combine
-    Detected GL_ARB_texture_cube_map
-    Detected GL_ARB_multitexture
-    Detected GL_ARB_shader_objects
-    Detected GL_ARB_vertex_shader
-    Detected GL_ARB_fragment_shader
-    Detected GL_ARB_vertex_program
-    Detected GL_ARB_depth_texture
-    Detected GL_EXT_separate_specular_color

     Blender Game Engine Started
     INITIALISING